RedFalconKen/JustaLadder/README.md

 # JustaLadder
- This is literally just a ladder for using in DayZ
+ This is literally just a ladder for using in DayZ.